tfoote/ros_ifc6410_guide/installing_ubuntu/README.md

 Remove the jumper and reboot the machine now.
 It should give you a login prompt.

+I recommend having an ethernet cable plugged in for the first boot so that it can pick up the date from the network.
+If you do not it will have a date in 1979 and several things will fail such as SSL certificates.
+Once the date is set correctly you will be fine again.

 There's a default user linaro:linaro.

 And tty1 will autologin as root.